-The xf sdump utility also accommodates multiple dumps on a single media object.
-When dumping to tape, for example, the tape is automatically advanced past the existing dump session(s) and the existing stream terminator is erased.
-The new dump data is then written, followed by the new stream terminator1.
+The xfsdump utility also accommodates multiple dumps on a single media object.
+When dumping to tape, for example, the tape is automatically advanced past the existing dump sessions and the existing stream terminator is erased.
+The new dump data is then written, followed by the new stream terminator.
+(For drives that do not permit termination to operate in this way, other means are used to achieve the same effective result.)